bradleyhope1/contact/README.md

 To use SecureDrop, you should follow these steps.
 For the best identity protection, we suggest you connect to the internet using a public Wi-Fi network.

-Download and install the Tor browser here: https://www.torproject.org Open the browser, wait for a connection, and then copy and paste this URL into the address bar: p7exvfz35jydt25f.onion Once you’ve done this, the system will give you further instructions and a code name, which you should remember or write on a piece of paper that you keep in a safe place.
-The Journal will only be able to contact you within SecureDrop via this anonymous code name.
+Download and install the Tor browser here: https://www.torproject.org <br>
+Open the browser, wait for a connection, and then copy and paste this URL into the address bar: p7exvfz35jydt25f.onion <br>
+Once you’ve done this, the system will give you further instructions and a code name, which you should remember or write on a piece of paper that you keep in a safe place.
+The Journal will only be able to contact you within SecureDrop via this anonymous code name. <br>

 <b>E-MAIL</b>